vmvaughn/100-days-of-code/r1-log.md

 ### R1D7
 html added for form, input fields for name, email, age, and submit button.
 Passed all tests for html added so far.
 Total tests passed for this work session: 13 of 17.

+### R1D8
+html added for dropdown lists.
+Passed test for that.
+Total tests passed for this project so far: 14 of 17.